MohammedHasanN/Manual-Testing-Templates/README.md

 ## :question: Need Help?
 Write to me at hasanazeerkhan@gmail.com to discuss your concerns.

-## :rocket: Don't forget to give the project a star to increase its popularity.
+## :rocket: Support the project by giving it :star: to increase its popularity.